JiahuiGuo0901/identification-of-ASD-subtypes/README.md

 #Master thesis title* - Identification of ASD subtypes in iPSYCH2015

-Hope you can have a nice day!
+Hope you have a nice day!